ocfox/vaultix/doc/option-secrets.md

 and another for inserting.
 ```

-This will not affect the template function.
+This will not affect the template function, and the processing is before templating.

 ### order
 + type: u32